Greenfield, Greater Manchester

 Greenfield is a village in the civil parish of Saddleworth in the Metropolitan Borough of Oldham, in Greater Manchester, England.
 It is 4 mi east of Oldham and 13 mi north-east of Manchester.
 It is located in a broad rural area at the southern edge of the South Pennines; Dovestone Reservoir, Chew Reservoir and Greenfield Reservoir lie to the east of the village in the Peak District National Park.

 Historically part of the West Riding of Yorkshire, Greenfield is sited in the Chew Valley, on the main A635 road from Ashton-under-Lyne to Holmfirth.

 History

 A Roman road passes along the Saddleworth hills, from the fort of Ardotalia in Glossop to Castleshaw Roman fort.
 The route of the Roman road passes through Greenfield and crosses Chew Brook at Packhorse Bridge.

 The old stone houses of Saddleworth date from the 17th century and were home to farmers and hand loom weavers in the woollen trade.
+Greenfield woollen mill was built in 1780.
+The railway station opened in 1849.
+The mill later became a paper mill in 1921, providing employment for people in the area, ceasing production in 2001.
 The first industrial looms were also designed and built in Saddleworth.

 England's highest church 'The Heights' and canal tunnel 'Standedge Tunnel' are also here, the latter dating from the end of the 18th century and being a Thomas Telford project.

-The world's first rock climbers' sit harness was invented in Saddleworth in the 1970s, variations of it now forming the basis of almost all the world's climbing sit harnesses.